KCCG/wrangling-genomics/_episodes/03-trimming.md

 * Once you know what module/commands/options/steps you need to do, then there is a lot to be gained from spelling it all out in a job script and submitting the job via `qsub`.
 You have a record of exactly what you did, and SGE provides logs of the output and any errors.
 * You can even use `qsub` jobs for relatively mundane tasks if you are confident that you know exactly how to do it.
 Examples include downloading a bunch of files, or moving files to or from another server.

+**Note**: You can run the `qsub` command from an interactive compute node that you requested with the `qrsh` command.
+Quit out of the interactive node, and then submit the job from the login node.

 ### Job logs

 TODO